choldgraf/choldgraf.github.io/projects.md

 [Jupyter Book](https://jupyterbook.org) is an open source project for building beautiful, publication-quality books and documents from computational material.

-It is stewarded by the [Executable Books Project](https://executablebooks.org) is an international collaboration to build open source tools that facilitate publishing computational narratives using the Jupyter ecosystem.
+It is stewarded by the [Executable Books Project](https://executablebooks.org), an international collaboration to build open-source tools that facilitate publishing computational narratives using the Jupyter ecosystem.

 ---
 :column: col-3